ZacharyWyatt/Setting-Up-Nethack-3.4.3-Server/README.md

 ## Setting-Up-Nethack-3.4.3-Server
 A guide on how to compile [Nethack 3.4.3](https://www.nethack.org/v343/release.html) and [Dgamelaunch](https://github.com/paxed/dgamelaunch), and to configure them to serve game sessions via telnet.

+If you just want to start playing, there's a number of public servers out there.
+[I host one too.](https://nethack.zacharymwyatt.com/)

 This guide details how to set up a Nethack 3.4.3 server on CentOS 7 or 8.
 If you are using a different distribution, the required packages may have different names, and the commands used to install them will differ depending on your package manager.

 The steps to setup a Nethack 3.4.3 server are as follows: